 A survey question is biased if it is phrased or formatted in a way that skews people towards a certain answer.
 Survey question bias also occurs if your questions are hard to understand, making it difficult for customers to answer honestly.

-Either way, poorly crafted survey questionnaires result in unreliable feedback and a missed opportunity to understand the customer experience.
+Either way, poorly crafted survey questionnaires are a problem as they result in unreliable feedback and a missed opportunity to understand the customer experience.

 In previous posts, we’ve given examples of customer satisfaction questions and survey design tips to help you craft the perfect customer experience survey.
 In this post, we’ll help you identify and fix biased survey questions, so that you can avoid inaccurate results due to poor question phrasing.